navnit0707/telegram-bot/README.md

 # telegram-bot

-kinldy set your .env file to set token a ngrok url which is excluded in this via .gitignore for security reason
+kinldy set your .env file to set token of bot and  ngrok url which is excluded in this via .gitignore for security reason